CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Data upload

-To upload encrypted data in SD Connect it is suffiecint to use the **drag and drop function** (files or datasets less then 100 GB) in the browser page.
-Once the upload has started, a progress bar will visulize the status of the upload.
+To upload encrypted data in SD Connect it is sufficient to use the **drag and drop function** (files or datasets less then 100 GB) in the browser page.
+Once the upload has started, a progress bar will visualize the status of the upload.
 For bigger datasets or files, **you can upload files programmatically** using the clients described later below.

-If you did not create a bucket yet, the user interface will automatically create a bucket named: upload-nnn (where nnn is replaced with 13 digit number based on ceration time).
+If you did not create a bucket yet, the user interface will automatically create a bucket named: upload-nnn (where nnn is replaced with 13 digit number based on creation time).
 Note that **it is not possible to rename buckets**.

 If you create a new bucket use the following **suggestions to name it**:

 * Bucket **names must be unique** across all existing buckets in all projects in SD-Connect and Allas.
 If you can't create a new bucket, it's possible that some other project is already using the name you would like to use.
-To avoid this kind of situations it is good practice to include some project specific identifiers (e.g. project ID numeber or acronym) in the bucket names.
+To avoid this kind of situations it is good practice to include some project specific identifiers (e.g. project ID number or acronym) in the bucket names.

-* **Avoid using spaces and special chartacters in bucket names**.
-Preferred charactes are latin alphabeth (a-z), numbers (0-9), dash (-), underscore (\_) and  dot (.).
+* **Avoid using spaces and special characters in bucket names**.
+Preferred characters are Latin alphabets (a-z), numbers (0-9), dash (-), underscore (\_) and  dot (.).
 SD Connect can cope with other characters too, but they may cause problems in some other interfaces.

 * All bucket **names are public**, so please do not include any confidential information in the bucket names